Mattshark89/OpenFlight-VRC/README.md

   - Winged (current system): Flap arms to fly, hold arms out to glide
   - Engine: Arms out to sides to propel forward with greater control, arms down in an A-Pose to stay stationary/fly slowly (iron-man style)
   - Creative (Desktop users): Minecraft-inspired Creative mode flight
-- Avatar detection system to automatically grant flight to certain avatar bases (for example, winged flight to avali or engine flight to aeromorphs)
-- Equippable props (such as mechanical wings) that permit flying
 - Wing trails (while gliding)